On-Demand Options

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 HSW continuing education hours for licensed architects in Rhode Island.
-Professionals seeking continuing education credit in other states may be able to claim the hours earned at this webinar.
-Refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 HSW continuing education hours for licensed architects in New Jersey.
+Professionals seeking continuing education credits in other states may be able to claim the hours earned from this course; please refer to specific state rules to determine eligibility.

 The International Code Council has approved this event for .7 CEUs in the specialty area of Building (Preferred Provider No. 1232).